mtrdesign/krait/docs/installation-guide.md

 ???+ success "Successful installation"
     After running the above two commands, you should have all dependencies installed.
-    If you experience any issues, please check if you can see them in the following files:
+    If you experience any issues, please check if the packages has been added to the following files:

-    ```json title="package.json"
+    ```json title="package.json" hl_lines="5"
         {
             ...
             "dependencies": {